BGorenc/WiFi_Controlled_Lightsaber/README.md

 ## Open Source

-Feel free to customize the code and web interface to suit your specific requirements or make any improvements and PRs.
+You are encouraged to modify and enhance the code and web interface according to your specific needs.
+Feel free to customize it, make improvements, and submit pull requests (PRs) if you would like to contribute your changes.
+This project is open source on GitHub, and your contributions are welcome.
 Enjoy controlling your lightsaber remotely!

 TODO add image of final product